billmorgan123/jidsi-meet-ios-releases/README.md

 This repository contains the binaries for the **[Jitsi Meet]() iOS SDK**.
 Each release is tagged in this repository and is composed of following framework:

-- JitsiMeetSDK.xcframework
+- VoipJitsiMeetSDK.xcframework

 ## Using the SDK

 The recommended way for using the SDK is by using [CocoaPods]().
-In order to do so, add the `JitsiMeetSDK` dependency to your existing `Podfile` or create a new one following this example:
+In order to do so, add the `VoipJitsiMeetSDK` dependency to your existing `Podfile` or create a new one following this example:

 ```